 Inpatient Psychiatric Care

-The Inpatient Mental Health & Addiction Services is designed to help people who are experiencing symptoms of anxiety, depression or mania, or may be experiencing altered thought processes.
+The Scrivner Center for Mental Health & Addiction Services’ inpatient psychiatric care is designed to help people who are experiencing symptoms of anxiety, depression or mania, or may be experiencing altered thought processes.
 They may be unable to care for their needs or at risk of harming themselves or others.
-Our inpatient unit offers a safe, nonjudgmental environment where care is delivered with compassion and respect.
+Our inpatient unit, housed in the new Taube Pavilion, offers a safe, nonjudgmental environment where care is delivered with compassion and respect.

 We offer separate areas for inpatient and acute care to provide the right therapeutic settings to meet people’s unique needs.
-The unit also offers an outdoor patio where people can enjoy the fresh air and sunshine, when appropriate.
+The inpatient unit also offers access to secure outdoor patios where people can enjoy the fresh air and sunshine, when appropriate.

 Expert, Personalized Care and Support